idyllm/idyllm.github.io/docs/projects/index.md

 A classic state variable filter with second-order low-, high- and band-pass outputs (+ a notch filter output). (not documented yet).

+### Low Pass Gate

+Another classic built around a Sallen-Key architecture with vactrols to provide variable impedance. (not documented yet).

 ## Sources

 ### VCO-1